Natalie Achonwa: Pan Am games 2015

 Achonwa was a member of the Canada women's national basketball team, which participated in basketball at the 2015 Pan American Games held in Toronto, Ontario, Canada July 10 to 26, 2015.
 Canada opened the preliminary rounds with an easy 101–38 win over Venezuela.
 The following day they beat Argentina 73–58.
 The final preliminary game was against Cuba; both teams were 2–0, so the winner would win the group.
 The game went down to the wire, with Canada eking out a 71–68 win.
 Canada would face Brazil in the semifinal.

 Canada went on to beat Brazil 91–63 to earn a spot in the gold-medal game against the USA.

 The gold-medal game matched the host team Canada against the US in a sold-out arena dominated by fans in red and white and waving the Canadian flag.
 The Canadian team, arm in arm, sang "Oh Canada" as the respective national anthems were played.

 After trading baskets early, the US edged to a double-digit lead in the second quarter.
 However, the Canadians, spurred on by the home crowd cheering, fought back and tied up the game at halftime.
 It was Canada's time to shine in the third quarter as they outscored the US 26–15.
 The lead would reach as high as 18 points.
 The USA fought back, but not all the way and Canada won the game and the gold medal 81–73.
 It was Canada's first gold medal in basketball in the Pan Am games.
 Achonwa contributed 13 points and two rebounds.

 Coaching career

 On September 10, 2024, Achonwa was named an assistant coach for player development at Michigan.
+She coached two seasons before she was named an assistant coach for the Seattle Storm on February 18, 2026.
+She would remain with Michigan until the end of the college season.